-Explore the issues that different sustainable, responsible, ESG and ethical funds consider
+Explore the issues that sustainable, responsible, ESG and ethical funds consider

-The difference between sustainable and responsible investments (SRI) and other investments is that these funds pay close attention to issues that are frequently overlooked by other investment styles.
+The difference between sustainable and responsible investments (which we refer to as ‘SRI’) and other investments is that these funds pay close attention to issues that are commonly overlooked by investors.

 Environment

-Environmental challenges, such; as climate change, pollution, biodiversity, environmental management, waste management, the use of natural resources – including water, forestry, mining
+Environmental challenges, such; as climate change, pollution, biodiversity loss, environmental management, waste management, the use of natural resources – including water, forestry, mining

 Social